English EN Deutsch DE Français FR Español ES Italiano IT

 From Sorsele, the journey continues 28 km on the Inland Road before turning onto road 363 which follows the Vindel River.
 This river is an unregulated tributary to Ume River which has it source in Vindelfjällen.
 Vindelfjällen Nature Reserve is one of the largest protected areas in Europe.

 After Tavelsjö the course leaves the 363 and turns onto road 629 which leads to the village of Kassjö and later also the start location in Brännland.
-From there riders follow familiar town roads down to the end checkpoint: Hotel Scandic Plaza Umeå.
+From there riders follow familiar town roads down to the end control: Hotel Scandic Plaza Umeå.

-The ninth checkpoint is Hornavan Hotel in Arjeplog.
-Also here there are non-secluded sleeping arrangements for participants and also a shower and sauna in case of rain.
-In addition to the included meal, hungery participants can also buy a ticket for a breakfast buffet between 06:30 and 09:00.
+The ninth control is Hornavan Hotel in Arjeplog.
+Also here there are non-secluded sleeping arrangements for participants and also showers and a sauna in case of rain.
+In addition to the included meal, hungry participants can also buy a ticket for a breakfast buffet between 06:30 and 09:00.
 Also Hornavan Hotel is very popular so be sure to book a room well in advance if you plan to sleep here.
-The tenth checkpoint with organised sleeping arrangements is Sorsele River Hotel in Sorsele.
-This checkpoint also offers a shower and sauna in case of bad weather.
-The brevet’s eleventh and last checkpoint before the finishing line is Åmsele Camping in Åmsele.
-Here too there are sleeping arrangements and cabins can also be rented privately.
-Riders finishing over 80 hours tend to make a their third longer stop here.
+The tenth control with organised sleeping arrangements is Sorsele River Hotel in Sorsele.
+This control also offers a shower and sauna in case of bad weather.

 Accommodation on route